Adroiti/docs-for-code-review-tools/Bandit-B312.md

-Pattern: Use of `telnetlib` module
+Pattern: Use of insecure `telnetlib` module

 Issue: -